 - A combination of early, middle and late blooming species, with overlap in flowering times to fuel pollinators and butterfly breeding and migration

 - Native milkweeds to provide food for monarch caterpillars

 - Limited use of herbicides within and surrounding the habitat only to control invasive or noxious weeds.

-- Reduced insecticide use in or surrounding habitat to minimize risk of drift.
+- Reduced insecticide use in or surrounding habitat.
 Use of Integrated Pest Management (IPM) to control unwanted pests.